d-bl/GroundForge/docs/p2t/readme.md

 In practise this means we don´t get the swatches from the symmetry page.
 We will get the dots next to the swatches.
 The titles of these dots provide tooltips with the swatch parameters.
-Neither the swatches nor the dots are used in the script.
+Neither the swatches nor the dots are currently used in the script.

 Page structure
 --------------